Simple Query¶

 Transformation Functions¶

-Also known as outer functions, the following functions are supported in UI mode:
+Also known as outer functions.
+The functions supported in UI mode are as follows:

 Description |